Administrative Data Sources

 Aquaculture licensing data support both physical and monetary accounts.
 Production capacity figures provide the basis for estimating potential output, while environmental discharge limits enable recording of flows from economy to environment, including nutrient loads and organic wastes[10].
 The methodology for recording such flows is addressed in TG-3.4 Flows from Economy to Environment.

 Integrated multi-trophic aquaculture (IMTA) systems present a specific accounting consideration.
 In IMTA operations, waste outputs from one cultured species (for example, nutrient-rich effluent from finfish cages) serve as inputs for another species (such as seaweed or filter-feeding shellfish).
-From an accounting perspective, these internal recycling flows should be recorded as intermediate consumption within the aquaculture production unit rather than as residual flows to the environment.
-The net discharge to the marine environment is reduced by the amount absorbed by the co-cultured species.
-Permits for IMTA operations may specify both gross discharge limits and expected uptake by extractive species, providing the data needed to estimate net environmental flows.
-Compilers should record the gross output of each species separately while netting out the internal nutrient transfers for residual flow accounts.
+The net discharge to the marine environment is reduced by the amount absorbed by the co-cultured species, and permits for IMTA operations may specify both gross discharge limits and expected uptake by extractive species.

 Decision use cases for aquaculture license data:

-1. Nutrient loading estimates -- Permit discharge limits combined with production data enable estimation of nutrient contributions to coastal eutrophication, feeding into water quality accounts and SDG indicator 14.1.1 on coastal eutrophication.
+Nutrient loading estimates—Permit discharge limits combined with production data enable estimation of nutrient contributions to coastal eutrophication, feeding into water quality accounts and SDG indicator 14.1.1 on coastal eutrophication.

-2. Production monitoring -- Licensed production capacity provides a benchmark against which reported output can be assessed, with systematic under-reporting indicating either data quality issues or informal sector activity requiring supplementary surveys.
+Production monitoring—Licensed production capacity provides a benchmark against which reported output can be assessed, with systematic under-reporting indicating either data quality issues or informal sector activity requiring supplementary surveys.

-3. Coastal zone planning -- Spatial distribution of aquaculture licenses informs marine spatial planning by identifying areas of intensive use and potential conflicts with other activities.
+Coastal zone planning—Spatial distribution of aquaculture licenses informs marine spatial planning by identifying areas of intensive use and potential conflicts with other activities.

 3.1.3 Offshore Activity Permits

-Maritime jurisdictions regulate a wide range of offshore activities beyond fishing, including:
+Maritime jurisdictions regulate a wide range of offshore activities beyond fishing.
+Table 3.1.3 below summarises the main permit categories and their accounting relevance.

 Decision use cases for offshore permits:

-1. Residual flow accounting -- Dumping permits specify authorized disposal volumes, providing direct measurement of waste flows to marine environment that populate residual flow accounts under SEEA CF.
+Residual flow accounting—Dumping permits specify authorized disposal volumes, providing direct measurement of waste flows to marine environment that populate residual flow accounts under SEEA CF.

-2. Capital formation -- Offshore energy permits track investment in marine renewable energy infrastructure, feeding into capital formation accounts for the ocean economy.
+Capital formation—Offshore energy permits track investment in marine renewable energy infrastructure, feeding into capital formation accounts for the ocean economy.

-3. Environmental pressure indicators -- Aggregation of permit data across offshore activities enables compilation of spatial pressure maps showing cumulative impacts on marine ecosystems.
+Environmental pressure indicators—Aggregation of permit data across offshore activities enables compilation of spatial pressure maps showing cumulative impacts on marine ecosystems.

 3.2 Customs and Trade Data